top of page

 I understand and acknowledge that:

-a.
-Penny stocks (any equity security in which the bid and ask price of the security is less than $5 a share) are generally considered high-risk investments and should be purchased purely for speculation.
+a. penny stocks (any equity security in which the bid and ask price of the security is less than $5 a share) are generally considered to be high-risker investments.

-f.
-I attest that any order I place that was not solicited directly or indirectly by you and any security selection is solely my decision.
+f. any order I place was not solicited directly or indirectly by you and any security selection is solely my decision. g. orders placed near the market's closing time of 4PM eastern may be rejected.top of page

 During times of high market volatility and fast moving stock prices, Trading Direct clients could expect and should be aware of possible rapid price changes, execution delays, and potential access problems.
 As a result of possible rapid price fluctuations, stock quotes may not keep pace with the actual trading price.
 Therefore, clients may be at risk of receiving an execution price varying from the market price at the time the order was placed.
 Such delays in order execution may also occur as a result of heavy order volume in the marketplace and market imbalances.
 These delays can result in losses, late trade reports, and/or an execution price different from the quote displayed at the time of order entry.
 You must consider the type of order and your investment objectives carefully before placing an order electronically.